Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Cumulative Learning with Neural Coding

-Since the S-NCN is a type of interactive network \cite{mcclelland1981interactive}, inferring the states of the S-NCN requires running a $K$-step episode, as indicated in Algorithm \ref{alg:inference} (with state correction rate $\beta$), where the model alternates between making predictions and then correcting states when error units have been computed.
-Once these states have been inferred, the S-NCN is then able to adjust its synaptic weights.
-The updates/perturbations to the synaptic weights of the model are computed via Local Representation Alignment (LRA) \cite{ororbia2018biologically} as follows:
+Given that the S-NCN is an interactive network \cite{mcclelland1981interactive}, inferring its states requires running Equations \ref{eqn:predict_error} and \ref{eqn:state_correct} $K$ times, where the model alternates between making predictions and then correcting states once error units have been computed.
+Once latent states have been inferred, the S-NCN is then able to adjust its synaptic values.
+The synaptic updates take the form of Hebbian-like rules: